GEOTECHNICAL ENGINEERING - 2020/1

 Module code: ENG3175

 Virtually all civil engineering structures are in contact with the ground.
-Sometimes the ground exerts a force to be carried by the structure (e.g. retaining walls, tunnels), or provides a reaction which helps support the structure (e.g. a foundation).
-In some cases the ground is the structure and must be designed to support itself (e.g. embankments and slopes).
+Sometimes the ground exerts a force which must be carried by the structure (e.g. retaining walls, tunnels), or provides a reaction which helps support the structure (e.g. through a strip footing or a piled raft).
+In some cases the ground is the structure and must be designed to support itself (e.g. embankments and cuttings).
 This module deals with the latter two categories and applies the basic principles of soil mechanics to the safe and sustainable design of foundations and soil slopes.

 Civil and Environmental Engineering